 Boyce Blog answer: It will if you are using Office 2008 or Office 2011.
 Microsoft says that they will support both versions with priority being given to the 2011 version.
 You will not be able to use any part of Office 2004, or, Office X because they are PowerPC applications, and as you now now, PowerPC applications will not run in Mac OS Lion.
 If you are already on Lion, get Office 2011.
 Here’s a link to Microsoft Office 2011 on Amazon,* where you will save a bit over the suggested retail price.

-UPDATE: you can download Microsoft Office 2011 (Home and Student Family Pack– 3 Installs, or Home and Business– 2 installs) from the Amazon Mac App Store via this link.* Sorry, they don’t have the single-installation versions available for download but if you need it now, you need it now.
+UPDATE: you can download Microsoft Office 2011 (Home and Student Family Pack– 3 Installs, or Home and Business– 2 installs) from Amazon.
+Sorry, they don’t have the single-installation versions available for download but if you need it now, you need it now.

 Google search: “Can’t open FileMaker with Lion”

 Boyce Blog answer: Once again, probably a case of a PowerPC application.
 FileMaker 10 and 11 will work, but only version 11 will be upgraded to be fully compatible.
 At this writing, 11.0v3 is the latest version and it has a couple of small issues.
 A free upgrade from any version of FileMaker 11 to 11.0v4 will come in August, according to FileMaker.
-If you have FileMaker 9 or 10, upgrade to 11 via this link.* If you have 8.5 or older (or no FileMaker at all) you will have to buy the full version.
-Here’s the link for that.
-Amazon often charges less than FileMaker’s price.
+If you have FileMaker 9 or 10, upgrade to 11.
+If you have 8.5 or older (or no FileMaker at all) you will have to buy the full version.

 Note: FileMaker documents have not changed formats since version 7.
 So, your old FileMaker documents (databases) will open up just fine with FileMaker 11.
 It’s the older program that is the problem.
 Your data is just fine.